2022 RACGP National Awards

 Who is eligible: General Practices with a current accreditation status can be nominated for the General Practice of the Year Award.
 Nominees must have at least one current financial RACGP member within their practice and must provide information for the RACGP member who will receive the award on behalf of their practice.

-Who can nominate?: The General Practice of the Year (nominee) may be nominated by a member of the medical profession, a member of the general public, a member of a regional training provider or division of general practice etc.
+Who can nominate?: The General Practice of the Year (nominee) may be nominated by a member of the medical profession, a member of the general public, a member of a regional training provider or Primary Health Network etc.

 Criteria: A winner will be chosen from each state, and one national winner will be chosen from amongst the state finalists.
 This award will be judged on the following criteria: